 Alcohol and depression can feed off one another.
 Regularly drinking can affect your performance at work and relationships at home, which can make life harder to deal with.
 This can then cause you to reach for alcohol in order to cope with the impact it has had.

 There is also a relationship between heavy drinking and an increased risk of self-harm and suicide, as disinhibition and impaired judgement through alcohol can lead to feelings of hopelessness and impulsive, risk-taking behaviours.

 2) You drink alcohol to relieve your symptoms of depression

 You may reach for alcohol to improve your mood, cope with anxiety or suppress any symptoms of depression or perhaps to block out or cope with painful life experiences.
 Unfortunately, when used over a long period of time, alcohol can actually contribute to your feelings of depression.

 Dr Jason Taylor, a consultant psychiatrist at Priory Hospital Chelmsford, urges people who have problems with alcohol and depression not to ignore the issue but to try to face up to their difficulties and seek help early on if possible.

 Many people face substantial pressures in their day to day lives and it is easy to resort to alcohol as a mechanism to cope, but over time this can create dependency, health problems and mental health issues.

-Professional help in the form of individual therapy and medication can make a substantial difference whatever the root causes of the problem.
+For problems with alcohol and depression, professional help in the form of individual therapy and medication can make a substantial difference whatever the root causes of the problem.
 Others may find benefit in being able to share their experiences and gain mutual support through engaging with others in therapeutic groups.